ShadowDara/Collection/tauri-website-app-template/README.md

 Fork the Repository with **ALL** Branches! *IMPORTANT*

-then switchz to branch `Tauri Website App Template` and simply open
+then switch to branch `Tauri-Website-App-Template` and simply open

 ```sh